27 Items that People Forget to Bring for a Cruise

 Sadly for her, it was not.
 She was unable to board her ship and ultimately missed her cruise.

-If you don’t have a specific spot for your passport, I recommend this neck wallet for your passport as you seriously will never lose it and it will always be safe.
+If you don’t have a specific spot for your passport, I recommend this passport holder.
+You can also use it as you travel for your boarding passes, money, credits cards and more.

 Recommended: Neck Wallet & Passport Holder (verify price and reviews on Amazon)